 I wanted to know what has happened to Leann, I will have time to take care of matters of hell later.
 I was intrigued about life outside of this realm, in here time moves differently and I just can’t keep track of it, so while everybody was gone, I decided to check my old house and see what is going on in there.

-Using the same mirror that witnessed my transformation, I stood up in front of it ready to leave hell for a while and hopefully get back with better leadership ideas, however this time the mirror wasn’t in my room, it has been placed where I fought Paimon for the first time, where I once was marked by him and his daggers.
-Fortunately, I had recovered my strength and power from the reshaping so I was ready to fight in case he shows up, right on that moment, the mirror shattered in a million pieces, I felt somehow intimidated by a presence I couldn’t see.
+Using the same mirror that witnessed my transformation, I stood up in front of it ready to leave hell for a while and hopefully get back with better leadership ideas, however this time the mirror wasn’t in my room, it has been placed where I fought Paimon for the first time, where I once was marked by him and his daggers, my living room where it all started.
+Fortunately, I had recovered my strength and power from the shapeshifting so I was ready to fight in case he shows up, right on that moment, the mirror shattered in a million pieces, I felt somehow intimidated by a presence I couldn’t see.

-I spoke, I know this place from the past!
+I spoke, “I know this place from the past!
 Show yourself and face me again!
-I will burn your ass to ashes!
+I will burn your ass to ashes!”

 Nothing, not a sound, only the red light from the stone in my chest was shading some light around me, although it, I could still feel surrounded and threatened by an invisible strength and that kept going for a while, probably in hopes of debilitate me, that prolonged stretch of energy from the stone was taking a toll on itself, all of a sudden, the stone started to falter in that overwhelming darkness, without the power of the stone I was doomed for good.